Are Red Light Cameras Legal in California?

 The traffic violation that is most frustrating for California drivers is the red light camera ticket.
 Everyone hates opening up the mailbox and finding that ticket.
 However, you may wonder are red light cameras legal in California?

 Red light cameras are installed at an intersection and synchronized with traffic lights.
-Basically, a ticket gets issued when the sensor detects a car crossing the line after the light has changed to red.
-If you are in the intersection simultaneously when the light turns red or enters an intersection of a yellow, you should not receive a ticket.
+A ticket gets issued when the sensor detects a car crossing the line after the light has changed to red.
+If you are in the intersection simultaneously when the light turns red or enter an intersection of a yellow, you should not receive a ticket.

 Red-light cameras capture two photos—one of a car crossing the intersection during a red light.
-And the second photo is of the car in the middle of the intersection.
-The second photo is evidence that the car entered the intersection purposefully.
+The second photo is of the car in the middle of the intersection.
+Furthermore, the second photo is evidence that the car entered the intersection purposefully.
 Also, it contains the date, time, location, violation number and car speed.
-More details on how how the cameras work here: https://www.drivinglaws.org/resources/traffic-tickets/moving-violations/running-red-lights-and-stop–2
+Finally, more details on how how the cameras work here.

-If you are found guilty, a point will automatically be added to your driving record.
-The point can cause higher insurance rates for the next three years.
-And you may be suspended from driving as well.
-Of course, that is dependent on how many points your record may currently hold.
+Firstly, if you are found guilty, a point will automatically be added to your driving record.
+Secondly, the point can cause higher insurance rates for the next three years.
+Thirdly, you may be suspended from driving as well.
+Finally, that is dependent on how many points your record may currently hold.

 Additionally, you will have to pay a fine of around $480 for a red light camera ticket.
 In most states, this ticket would only cost around $100, but in California, the average red light camera ticket cost is $480.
 That is why these traffic tickets are so upsetting as they are one of the most expensive California traffic tickets.

-Keep in mind, that unlike a red light ticket without a camera, when it comes to these tickets there are no actual witnesses to the violation.
-A police officer is not present to confirm that a violation did occur or identify the driver.
-The only evidence is the photos taken by the camera.
+Unlike a red light ticket without a camera, with these tickets there are no witnesses to the violation.
+A police officer is not present to confirm that a violation did occur.
+Moreover, the only evidence is the photos taken by the camera.
 So there are a lot more ways to get this ticket dismissed than a red ticket violation handed to you by a police officer.

-So here are some aspects to think about if you are considering fighting the violation:
+Here are some aspects to think about when considering fighting the violation:

 5. Does this ticket come with two photos?
 Every red light ticket is required to have the two photos discussed above.
 If one photo is missing or the photos are blurry and unable to clearly identify the driver or the vehicle then you can get this ticket dismissed.